Matt Walsh (political commentator): Foreign aid

-In January 2025, Walsh argued that the United States government should end financial support for Israel, stating in a tweet that: "Countries that cannot function without US foreign aid should simply not exist.
+In January 2025, Walsh argued that the United States government should cut off foreign aid for all countries, including Israel, stating in a tweet that: "Countries that cannot function without US foreign aid should simply not exist.
 You have no right to exist as a nation if your existence depends on forced donations from the citizens of another country.
 Take away all foreign aid permanently and let the chips fall where they may".
-In response to this the CEO of The Daily Wire put out a tweet stating his disagreement with Walsh that he thought Israel should receive American aid, but that it wasn't a problem that they disagreed.
+In response to the post, Jeremy Boreing, then CEO of The Daily Wire, put out a tweet stating his disagreement with Walsh, indicating that he thought Israel should receive American aid, but that it was not a problem that they disagreed.

 Entertainment media

 After the casting of Halle Bailey in the 2023 live-action version of The Little Mermaid, Walsh stated, "from a scientific perspective, it doesn't make a lot of sense to have someone with darker skin who lives deep in the ocean," and suggested that the mermaid should be translucent instead.
 Later, Walsh said that "Translucent rights are human rights".
 He called anime "satanic" in an answer to viewers' questions in one of his videos, adding "I have no argument for why it's satanic.
 It just seems that way to me."